When Illustrator Suddenly “Cleans Up” – And Designers Are Left Searching

 In short:

-Legal, lightweight, useful.
+Legal, easy, useful.

 Download